kolosys/ion/docs/getting-started/installation.md

 # Installation

-This guide will help you install and set up ion in your Go project.
+This guide will help you install and set up Ion in your Go project.

 ## Prerequisites

-Before installing ion, ensure you have:
+Before installing Ion, ensure you have:

-- **Go ** or later installed
+- **Go 1.21** or later installed ([download](https://go.dev/dl/))
 - A Go module initialized in your project (run `go mod init` if needed)
 - Access to the GitHub repository (for private repositories)